secwexen/security-playbooks/README.md

 - standardized schemas for machine-readable playbooks
 - alignment with security frameworks (NIST, CIS, ISO)

-For the full roadmap and upcoming features, see [ROADMAP.md](docs/roadmap.md).
+For the full roadmap and upcoming features, see [ROADMAP](ROADMAP.md).

-The roadmap evolves based on community feedback, operational needs, and contributor input.
-Contributions and suggestions are welcome.

 ## Development Status